A Thurston compactification of the space of stability conditions: Introduction

-The key ingredient in Thurston's compactification of the Teichm\"uller space is its embedding in an infinite projective space.
-Roughly speaking, this embedding sends a metric $\mu$ to the real-valued function on the set of curves defined by the length with respect to $\mu$.
-By following the analogy, we are led to the following construction.
+Thurston's compactification of Teichm\"uller space proceeds by embedding it in an infinite projective space, and then taking its closure.
+To do this, one first fixes a suitable collection of curves $\mathbf{S}$.
+The embedding sends a point of Teichm\"uller space, represented by a metric $\mu$, to the real-valued function on $\mathbf{S}$ defined by the length with respect to $\mu$.

+In our categorical analogue of Thurston's construction, Bridgeland stability conditions provide the metrics.
+The analogue of the set of curves tends to be flexible---the best choice may vary for different categories.
+In the examples studied in the second part of the paper, we take \(\bfS\) to be the set of spherical objects.
+Indeed, as described by Khovanov and Seidel~\cite{kho.sei:02}, in a 2-Calabi--Yau category of type A there is a precise correspondence between spherical objects and curves on the punctured disc.
+In greater generality, a reasonable choice for ``curves'' may be the objects that are stable for some stability condition.
+The categorical analogue of the length of a curve with respect to a metric is the mass of such an object with respect to a stability condition, whose definition we now recall.

-Let $\k$ be a field, and $\mathcal C$ a $\k$-linear triangulated category.
-Denote by $\bbR^{\mathcal C}$ the space of functions from the set of objects of $\mathcal C$ to $\bbR$, endowed with the product topology.
-Given a stability condition $\sigma$ on $\calC$ with central charge $Z$, the \emph{mass} of an object $x$ is defined as
+Let $\mathcal C$ be a triangulated category.
+Given a stability condition $\tau$ on $\calC$ with central charge $Z$, the \emph{mass} of an object $x$ is defined as